 An insult gave birth to the Lamborghini cars

-Ferruccio Lamborghini loved the Ferrari cars but he was not quite happy with the quality of the iconic Italian brand.
-Ferruccio was vocal enough to make sure that Enzo Ferrari, the founder of the Ferrari brand got to hear his complaints about the clutch plate for his Ferrari.
+Ferruccio Lamborghini loved Ferrari cars, but he was not quite happy with the quality of the iconic Italian brand.
+Ferruccio was vocal enough to make sure that Enzo Ferrari, the founder of the Ferrari brand, got to hear his complaints about the clutch plate of his Ferrari.
 To this, Enzo insulted him by saying that he does not know anything about sportscars as he is a tractor manufacturer.
 After this, the Lamborghini cars were born, and now they have gained as much reputation as the Ferraris in the car world.

 Not only a sportscar maker

-Lamborghini is an established named in the world of sportscar, but they have also unveiled an all-new SUV named as the Urus.
-In 1986, Lamborghini also launched the LM002 which was a pick-up SUV and only 328 units of the vehicle, and only a few of them are surviving.
+Lamborghini is an established name in the world of sportscars, but they have also unveiled an all-new SUV named the Urus.
+In 1986, Lamborghini also launched the LM002.
+Lamborghini only made 328 units of the pick-up SUV and only a few of them are surviving.